 - Dusting of Powdered Sugar

-- 2 tbsp raw pistachios (shelled), roughly chopped
+- 2 tablespoon raw pistachios (shelled), roughly chopped

-- 2 tbsp (30 ml) Bittersweet chocolate, chopped
+- 2 tablespoon (30 ml) Bittersweet chocolate, chopped

 - Preheat oven 350F (175C).